morinlab/LLMPP/hubs/ashm/Readme.md

 ## How to visualize it

 Navigate to the [UCSC genome browser](http://genome.ucsc.edu/cgi-bin/hgGateway) and make sure hg19 is selected.
 Enter any gene of interest into the search box.
 If you don't have a favourite gene, you can enter *EZH2*.
+For a shortcut, you can also use [this link](https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg19&position=chr18%3A60977274-60991908) to jump directly to the BCL2 locus.
 Once you are in the genome browser, select the _Track Hubs_ option in the _My Data_ menu at the top.
 This should bring you to the Track Hubs menu.
 Select the middle tab, as shown in the screenshot below.

 ![screenshot](etc/ucsc_1.png)